SMC-AAU-CPH/smc-cph.github.io/about.md

 - [Career opportunities](https://www.uio.no/english/studies/programmes/SMC-master/career/)
 - [Events](https://www.uio.no/english/studies/programmes/SMC-master/events/)

-The SMC master was established in 2018 and until 2020 it was offered as a [cross-campus joint-programme](https://www.uio.no/english/studies/programmes/SMC-master/structure/index_gml.html) between the University of Oslo (UiO) and the Norwegian University of Science and Technology (NTNU), the two largest universities in Norway.
+The SMC master was established in 2018 and until 2020 it was offered as a [cross-campus joint-programme](https://www.uio.no/english/studies/programmes/SMC-master/structure/index_gml.html) between the Aalborg University (UiO) and the Norwegian University of Science and Technology (NTNU), the two largest universities in Norway.

 ![SMC image](/assets/image/2018_08_01_stefanof_SMC-master-630.jpg "SMC image")